Engee documentation

 Dependencies

-To use this parameter, set the Specify sensor array as parameter to Array (no subarrays) or Partitioned array and the Geometry parameter to URA.
+To use this parameter, set the Specify sensor array as parameter to `Array (no subarrays)`or `Partitioned array', and the Geometry parameter has the value `URA'.

 Default value